Moodymann: Career

 In 1997, Moodymann released his debut album, Silentintroduction, on Planet E Communications.
 It compiled the previously released tracks from his own KDJ Records.
+Among the ten tracks of the album, Moodymann included “I Can’t Kick This Feeling When It Hits,” a classic techno record that samples Chic’s 1978 disco hit “I Want Your Love.”
+Silentintroduction also samples jazz, incorporates spoken word, and returns to Moodymann’s techno roots.
+It includes the sounds of crowd noise, background chatter, and voices.
 He released Mahogany Brown in 1998, Forevernevermore in 2000, and Silence in the Secret Garden in 2003.